 Wines & Foods

 Wine names for grape varietals, such as chardonnay, pinot noir, sauvignon blanc, shiraz, etc. are not capitalized.
 Wines named after regions, such as Champagne or Chianti, are capitalized.
 The same applies to cheeses and other foods.
+If you have a subscription, AP has an entire list of such food items.

 Do not capitalize adjectives describing food when the adjective is not required for understanding or when it's a style of cooking or cut, rather than denoting the food is from a particular location.
 For example, the F in french fries is not capitalized because the fries are not from the country of France, but rather are a style of fried potato.
 Refer to AP's food entry, then to merriam-webster.com, for the official capitalization.